 Using Google Chrome devices, employees work primarily connected to the Internet.
 Since the devices run only Chrome OS or virtualized apps, software and documents are stored in the cloud — not on the computer’s hard drive.
 This has many benefits.

-As we discussed, Google bases its innovative Chrome OS on these benefits known as the four pillars — speed, simplicity, security and shareability.
+As we discussed, Google Chrome is based on benefits known as the four pillars — speed, simplicity, security and shareability.
 Speed is the one that makes the Chrome experience a standout from the moment you turn on your device.

 This lightweight, powerful OS, designed specifically for the cloud, delivers more performance with less hardware, resulting in a smooth, fast operating experience from the moment you boot up your Chrome cloud connected device.
 Its one that has little, if any, device downtime.

 It’s true.
 Google Chrome offers a speedy cloud experience.
 It boots in seconds and has an instant resume feature.
 Multiply reduced boot time across an entire enterprise of these workplace collaboration devices.
 Eight seconds or less for 50 machines.
 One-hundred machines.
 One-thousand machines.
 The math doesn’t lie.

 This quick start-up already elevates a Chrome-based organization to new levels of efficiency and productivity.
 But, that’s not all; Chrome remains fast once you’re up and running online.